chkwon/PathDistribution.jl/README.md

 Pkg.clone("https://github.com/chkwon/PathDistribution.jl")
 ```

-## Basic Usage with an Adjacency Matrix
+# Basic Usage with an Adjacency Matrix
 First import the package:
 ```julia
 using PathDistribution
 ```

-When you are given an adjacency matrix of the form:
+Suppose we have an adjacency matrix of the form:

 ```julia
 adj_mtx = [ 0 1 1 1 0 1 1 1 ;